openshift/oadp-operator/docs/upgrade_1-2_to_1-3.md

 ## Upgrade steps

-### If the OADP 1.2 tech-preview Data Mover feature is in use, please read the following.
+### If the OADP 1.2 tech-preview Data Mover feature is in use, please read the following

 OADP 1.2 Data Mover backups can **NOT** be restored with OADP 1.3.
 To prevent a gap in the data protection of your applications we recommend the following to be **completed prior to the OADP upgrade**.